 - Begin by lightly stuffing hats or puffy sleeves with the acid-free tissue paper.
 Then, lay each of the garments onto a separate layer of tissue.

 - Wrap each item with tissue, adding more tissue as needed.
 Be sure that there is tissue cushioning each fold.
 This will prevent heavy creasing.
 Place each individually wrapped item in the storage container.

 - Repeat steps with each individual item.
 If you like the scent of lavender, wrap a few sprigs with tissue paper or use a sachet bag and add to the box.
 Do not allow the lavender to touch any keepsakes directly.
 The lavender works as a natural insect repellant as well as adding a delicate scent.

 Final Tips for Baby Clothes Storage

 - Inspect the treasures at least once per year.
 Look for any stains that may appear and treat them promptly.
 You'll have better success the sooner the stains are caught.
-With clean hands, fold items slightly differently with the tissue to minimize creases and stress to fabric.
+With clean hands, fold items slightly differently with the tissue to minimize creases and stress to the fabrics.